eswnl/GK-2A-UHRIT-extractor/README.md

    If using laptop you will need a PCI to ExpressCard socket (if your laptop has one).

 8. PC running EBSPro.
 Make sure your card supports BBFRAMES and set this in the `streamreader.ini` file in the EBSPro folder:
-   <br><br>`FrameMode=1`
+   <br><br>`FrameMode=1`<br><br>Also make sure the card can recieve the frequency output by the downconverter.
+In my case, the downconverter oscillator is set to 7000 MHz meaning the output frequency is 1070 MHz (8070 - 7000).

 9. Upon successful lock by the receiver, the parameters will show.
-Try to aim for an SNR of 7.0 dB or above.
+Signal lock can be achieved down to 6.6 dB, but try to aim for an SNR of 7.0 dB or above.

       ![tbs6903x_4](https://github.com/user-attachments/assets/52d2771d-7deb-4aa5-94a5-ce1048592547)